OpenSLO/OpenSLO/enhancements/v2alpha1.md

 Objectives are the thresholds for your SLOs.
 You can use objectives to define the tolerance levels for your metrics.

+**Note:** While in the previous version only one objective was allowed for Threshold metrics, with `v2alpha1` we'll allow any number of objectives.

 ```yaml
 objectives:
   - displayName: string # optional